 With straight-acting jacks, use each set of UP and DOWN ARROW buttons.
-Along with checking the touch panel warning lights, visually check the jacks When using each set of UP and DOWN ARROWS.
-Make sure that only the pair of jacks for the button that is being pushed is extending and retracting.
+Along with checking the touch panel warning lights, visually check the jacks when using each set of UP and DOWN ARROWS make sure that only the pair of jacks for the button that is being pushed is extending and retracting.
 It is important to use all four sets of buttons for this test, not just the front and rear buttons.
-With the ignition in the "ON" position and any one jack extended about 1 or 2 inches, the master warning light and buzzer should work.
+With the ignition in the "ON" position and any one jack extended about 1 inch, the master warning light and buzzer should work.